funloader/DITISS/CCEE/02_Public-Key-Infrastructure.md

 > AI-generated content The questions and answer choices in this module assessment were generated using AI and reviewed by a human author.
 ---

-### 1. Enter the protocol and port that must be specified within an interface ACL to allow a management connection to be terminated on the router:
+### 1. Which protocol and port must be allowed in an interface ACL to permit secure remote management access to a router?

 * [ ] TCP 443
 * [ ] UDP 500